 When entering an international market, it’s important to thoroughly research the culture, customs, and language of the people you wish to target.
 Small slips like an inappropriate product layout or translation blunders could cost your company significant market share and a PR nightmare.
 While there are happy accidents, like Starbucks’ latte example, the failures outweigh the successes when localization errors happen.

-Research and strategy for global product launches can take significant time and effort, but there are experts in the field of translation and localization who can help make things easier.
+Research and strategy for global product launches can take significant time and effort, but there are experts in the field of translation and localization who can help make things easier—contact us today to find out how.
 Additionally, it is good practice to keep localization in mind when creating new products that have the potential to go global, which may mean a more streamlined, edited approach to marketing, research, and development.